![]() |

 calls.

-The unit tests fail to compile with GCC 4.8 but should just work fine.
-A complete list of supported compiler / os versions can be found in the CI definition.
+A list of supported compiler / os versions can be found in the CI definition.